 If done naively, \NAME's {\it adaptive pipelining} increases training time and memory usage due to the additional work for the peers of failed nodes. \NAME uses a series of optimizations that exploit unique characteristics of hybrid-parallel training to eliminate all or most of the inefficiencies. \NAME uses the \emph{bubbles} in the pipeline schedule of peers to execute the additional work at low or no overhead.
 These bubbles typically appear during the \emph{start-up} and \emph{cool-down} phase of the pipeline schedule, but not during the \emph{steady-state} when most additional work must occur. \NAME overcomes this challenge by {\it decoupling back propagation} for micro-batches into two distinct gradient computations, one relative to the input and one relative to the parameters.
 The two steps are independently scheduled in order to better leverage bubbles in the the \emph{cool-down} portion of the pipeline schedule.
 The selective application of decoupled back propagation exploits the imbalance in memory usage across stages in hybrid-parallel training while avoiding an increase in peak memory pressure.
 Finally, \NAME staggers the execution of the optimizer tasks across pipeline stages in order to leverage bubbles from the \emph{start-up} phase of the pipeline schedule for the next training iteration.

 We implemented \NAME on top of the DeepSpeed training framework~\cite{deepspeed}.
-The key \NAME element is the {\it Planner} that uses dynamic programming (DP) and mixed integer linear programming (MILP) to find the best pipeline schedule in the presence of multiple failures.
-The {\it Planner} runs offline and calculates efficient schedules for up to a certain number of failures.
-These schedules are employed as needed during training.
+The key component of \NAME is the {\it Planner}, which utilizes dynamic programming and mixed-integer linear programming (MILP) to determine adaptive pipeline schedule in presence of multiple failures.
+Operating offline, the {\it Planner} precomputes efficient schedules for a predefined number of failures, which are then applied as necessary during training.
 We evaluated \NAME using DNNs with billions of parameters like GPT-3~\cite{gpt-3}, using both real-world experiments and simulations of large training systems.
 We show that \NAME supports high throughput training even at high failure counts, e.g. $\geq$10\% of the overall system. \NAME outperforms Oobleck by $1.46\times$ in training scenarios with realistic GPU failures. \NAME's advantage stems from its efficient scheduling of re-routed work and its ability to avoid major re-shuffling of model parameters upon failures. \NAME outperforms Bamboo by $1.64\times$.
 It is also able to efficiently train much larger models than Bamboo, which requires large memory overheads for its fault tolerance mechanism.